 Introduction

 The tea plant, known as Camellia sinensis, is categorized primarily into two varieties: Camellia sinensis var. assamica and Camellia sinensis var. sinensis.
-These varieties undergo distinct processing methods to transform their fresh leaves into tea (Abdel et al. 2020).
+These varieties undergo distinct processing methods to transform their fresh leaves into tea (Abdel et al., 2020).
 The introduction of tea to India was significantly influenced by the British East India Company.
-In the early 19th century, the British aimed to break China's tea production monopoly by creating tea plantations in different regions of India and Robert Bruce investigated the feasibility of growing tea in the Indian subcontinent.
+In the early 19th century, the British aimed to break China's tea production monopoly by creating tea plantations in different regions of India and Robert Bruce investigated the feasibility of growing tea in the Indian subcontinent (ref).
 The British actively searched for suitable regions to cultivate tea in India.
 Camellia sinensis L. O. Kuntze, is an evergreen tree or shrub that grows to a height of 10 to 15 meters in the wild and 0.6 to 1.5 meters in cultivation.
 It is a native of China and member of Theaceae family.
-(Cooper 2012 and Htet 2023).
-The shrub bears large number of branches on which leaves appear glossy dark green, elongate ovate, roughly serrate, coriaceous, alternate and short-petiolate, while young leaves appear silver because they bear downy hairs on the surface (Gruenwald 2007).
+(Cooper, 2012; Htet 2023).
+The shrub bears large number of branches on which leaves appear glossy dark green, elongate ovate, roughly serrate, coriaceous, alternate and short-petiolate, while young leaves appear silver because they bear downy hairs on the surface (Gruenwald, 2007).

 With the increasing evidence of biological functions and health benefits, the consumption and production of tea have dramatically increased in recent years (Sharma, 2018).
-The tea plant is now widely cultivated in many regions, especially in Asian and African countries, such as China, India, Kenya, Sri Lanka and Vietnam, and the tea production makes a great contribution to the economy of these countries (Hajiboland 2017).
-It is the second most consumed beverage after water (Paiva et al. 2020).
+The tea plant is now widely cultivated in many regions, especially in Asian and African countries, such as China, India, Kenya, Sri Lanka and Vietnam, and the tea production makes a great contribution to the economy of these countries (Hajiboland, 2017).
+It is the second most consumed beverage after water (Paiva et al., 2020).
 As of 2021, India was the second largest tea producer in the world with a production of 1,283.03 million kgs (Statista, 2022a).
 Among the major Tea producing states India West Bengal (25.61 million kg) followed by Assam (20.05 million kg), Tamil Nadu (13.47 million kg), Kerala (5.63 million kg) and Karnataka (0.48 million kg) (Statista, 2022b).
 Tea is cultivated over 2,312 hectares on the foothills of the Dhauladhar mountain ranges.
 Of the total area under tea gardens, Palampur tehsil alone accounts for the highest share (61.22 %).
-Also, it has the largest proportion (56.45 %) of total tea growers in the state (Kanwar 2017).
+Also, it has the largest proportion (56.45 %) of total tea growers in the state (Kanwar, 2017).

-Increasing trend in temperature and decreasing trend in precipitation have been found in the Lancang River basin, China in a 40-year period (Yunling and Yipping 2005).
-Scientific evidences show that there is a changing pattern of monsoonal period in India, and in present scenario it is difficult to predict the exact monsoon season (Auffhammer et al. 2006).
-Together with implication of rise in global surface temperatures (IPCC 2007) and variability in precipitation due to climate change and anthropogenic causes, the need to study spatial and temporal variability in rainfall series in more detail cannot be over emphasised.
+Increasing trend in temperature and decreasing trend in precipitation have been found in the Lancang River basin, China in a 40-year period (Yunling and Yipping, 2005).
+Scientific evidences show that there is a changing pattern of monsoonal period in India, and in present scenario it is difficult to predict the exact monsoon season (Auffhammer et al., 2006).
+Together with implication of rise in global surface temperatures (IPCC, 2007) and variability in precipitation due to climate change and anthropogenic causes, the need to study spatial and temporal variability in rainfall series in more detail cannot be over emphasised.
 Basistha et.al.
 (2008) conclude from their study on Uttarakhand state that the rainfall has decreased in this Himalayan state during the last century and the shift is sudden rather than gradual.